 Potential Thesis Topics

-- Measuring the molecular orientation of polymer molecules in an extensional flow using birefringence techniques.
+- Molecular orientation of polymer molecules in an extensional flow.

-- Developing an extensional rheometer and studying the extensional rheology of monodisperse polymers.
+- Developing extensional rheometer and studying the extensional rheology of monodisperse polymers.

 - Gas assisted injection molding of polymer melts.